kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 * The username can be set as desired with one exception: the username cannot be the same as the `root_group` name which is set in [Environment File](#preparing-the-environment-file)
 * It should be an Admin user.
 We require an Admin user for the following reasons:
-  * GPT Data Generator requires to change some environment config to ensure test data is set up in the correct way, specifically so it can ensure data is spread across all Gitaly nodes.
+  * GPT Data Generator requires to change some environment config to ensure test data is set up in the correct way, specifically so it can ensure data is spread across all Gitaly storages.
   * GPT needs to check the [target environment's settings via API](https://docs.gitlab.com/ee/api/settings.html) to check if some performance tests that are dependent on features being enabled can be run.
   * GPT also utilizes the [Sidekiq Metrics](https://docs.gitlab.com/ee/api/sidekiq_metrics.html) API in certain cases to manage knock on effects of certain tests.
 Specifically it checks Sidekiq's job queue to ensure it has emptied before continuing as some tests can cause it to inflate significantly for a short period of time.
 * To ensure consistent test results the User should be new or have no data associated with it (i.e. no groups, projects, etc...)